leequangminh227/FedLWS/README.md

 **This is the official implementation of the ICLR 2025 paper "[FedLWS: Federated Learning with Adaptive Layer-wise Weight Shrinking](https://openreview.net/pdf?id=6RjQ54M1rM)".**

 ## FedLWS
+Our code is based on Python version 3.7 and PyTorch version 1.13.1.
 You can run FedLWS with the following command:

 ```
 python main.py --dataset cifar10 --local_model ResNet20 --server_method fedlws --client_method local_train #FedLWS on CIFAR-10 dataset with ResNet20 model